Bira/octopus-carnival/_drafts/wir-neverwinter-hotenow.md

 massive understatement.

-Morale would be even lower if the expedition's leader, Vandra Hillborn, revealed the terrible secret she's keeping from the troops: many of the dwarves "lost" to the elementals actually _defected_ to them, and now work together to bring about the volcano's next eruption.
+Morale would be even lower if the expedition's leader, Vandra Hillborn, revealed the terrible secret she's keeping.
+Many of the dwarves "lost" to the elementals actually _defected_ to them, and now work together to bring about the volcano's next eruption.
 Hillborn believes they cracked under the strain of the trip and went insane, but the truth is even worse: they were intentionally driven insane by the Gauntlgrym mind-flayers through remote telepathy.
 The flayers believe that a volcanic eruption is just the thing to permanently block access to Gauntlgrym and prevent any meddlers from finding it.

 As we already know, the mind flayers are themselves being controlled by the aboleths, so we have a true conspiracy onion here.